-Shutters are one of the most cost-effective ways to make your home more curb appeal.
+Shutters are one of the most cost-effective ways to give your home more curb appeal.
 Like the decorative frosting on a delicious cake, shutters add that finishing touch to any exterior remodel.
-Not only do shutters bring together the exterior look of your home, they also provide huge benefits in hurricane protection and energy efficiency.
-Once you've decided on the style of shutters you love, it's time to think of what color of shutters will best complement your home.
+Not only do shutters bring together the exterior look of your home, they also provide huge benefits in terms of hurricane protection and energy efficiency.
+Once you've decided on the style of shutters you love, it's time to choose shutter colors that best complement your home.
+Here's how.

 How to pick shutter colors

-There are a few tried-and-true methods to finding the best shutter colors for your home.
+There are a few tried-and-true methods for finding the best shutter colors for your home.

-The experts at Better Homes & Gardens recommend incorporating two to three colors into the exterior of your home: at least one base color and one accent.
+The experts at Better Homes & Gardens recommend incorporating two to three colors into the exterior of your home.
+These should include at least one base color and one accent.
 If your home's siding will also be the main color, rather than brick, choose an additional complementary color for the trim.
-Your shutter color should match the accent color you use for doors or decorative trim.
+Your shutter colors should match the accent color you use for doors or decorative trim.
 Avoid shutter colors that clash with the other colors on your home.
 We'll discuss some tips for this below.

 From there, it's time to take a walk.
-Consider first your home.
+Consider first the main color of your home.
 If you choose lighter colors, it will help a smaller house look larger.
 Shutters that match the color of your window trim can make smaller windows look larger.
 Darker colors, on the other hand, will bring attention to certain features.

 Next, walk around your neighborhood.
-Watch for any houses that catch your eye, especially those that are the same style as your home.
+Watch for any houses (or house shutter colors) that catch your eye, especially those that are the same style as your home.
 These can be a great inspiration for your own project.
-Then, choose colors that complement the houses around you, while respecting the look and feel of your neighborhood.
+Then, choose colors that complement the houses around you while respecting the look and feel of your neighborhood.
 Make sure to consider any homeowner’s association rules when choosing shutter colors for your home!

-Finally, once you've decided on a few options, take your color swatches outside.
-Colors intensify and look brighter in the sun, so always go a few shades lighter than you originally assume.
+Once you've decided on a few options, take your color swatches outside.
+Colors intensify and look brighter in the sun, so always go a few shades lighter than the color you initially prefer indoors.

 Most popular shutter colors

-The most popular shutter colors that work on any and every home are black and white.
+No surprises here: the most popular shutter colors that work on any home are black and white.
 Black shutters add elegance to a home.
 White shutters create a balanced simplicity and freshness.

 Shutter colors for brick house